frederic-perez/AmE-dictionary/data/dictionary.md

 __bombshell__ _n_
 __bombsights__
 __bon ton__
-__bona fide__ _adj_ :six: Something bona fide is the real deal, the real McCoy, genuine — it's not a fake or a counterfeit.
+__bona fide__ _adj_ :seven: (bona fides) Something bona fide is the real deal, the real McCoy, genuine — it's not a fake or a counterfeit.
 We talk about things being bona fide when we're interested in how real or genuine they are.
 A counterfeit hundred dollar bill is not bona fide.
 When you earn your college diploma you're a bona fide college graduate.
 If you spend your whole life studying music, you're a bona fide musician.
 The opposite of bona fide is fake.
-We also say people make a bona fide effort: they're making a true, sincere attempt to do something. _The Cougars might be a bona fide contender for the national championship._ __1__ Not counterfeit or copied. _They are bona fide superstars._ __2__ Undertaken in good faith.
+We also say people make a bona fide effort: they're making a true, sincere attempt to do something.
+Good faith; absence of fraud or deceit; the state of being exactly as claims or appearances indicate. _The Cougars might be a bona fide contender for the national championship._ __1__ Not counterfeit or copied. _They are bona fide superstars._ __2__ Undertaken in good faith.
 __bonanza__ _n_ :two::hammer: _Banana bonanza._
 __bondage__
 __bone > funny bone__ _n informal_ :two: (funny bones) The part of the elbow over which passes the ulnar nerve, which may cause numbness and pain along the forearm and hand if knocked. _She banged her funny bone on the doorpost._